mariadb-corporation/MaxScale/Documentation/Reference/MaxCtrl.md

   --version  Show version number  [boolean]
   --help     Show help  [boolean]

-The created user can be used with the MaxScale REST API as well as the MaxAdmin network interface.
 By default the created user will have read-only privileges.
 To make the user an administrative user, use the `--type=admin` option.
 Basic users can only perform `list` and `show` commands.
 ```

 ## destroy